XWeiZhou/qSIP-workflow-for-15N-analysis/README.md

    - Order OTUs by **Phylum** and **median EAF (X50.)** within each group.
    - Assign rank IDs to each OTU for plotting.

-## Requirements
-- R (≥4.0) with packages: `dplyr`, `tidyr`, `ggplot2`, `phyloseq`
-- Python (≥3.8) with packages: `pandas`, `biopython`
-- Tree building software: IQ-TREE / RAxML
-- qSIP analysis tools

 ## Usage
 Each pipeline is organized in its own directory with scripts and example data.
 Refer to individual pipeline folders for detailed instructions.

 ## Citation
-If you use this repository, please cite:
-Wei Zhou, Yuxuan Bai, Yuhong Xie, Bin Wei, Wolfgang Wanek, Kathrin Rousk, Genevieve Noyce, Dianye Zhang, Yunfeng Peng, and Yuanhe Yang.
+Wei Zhou<sup>#</sup>, Yuxuan Bai<sup>#</sup>, Yuhong Xie, Bin Wei, Wolfgang Wanek, Kathrin Rousk, Genevieve Noyce, Dianye Zhang, Yunfeng Peng, and Yuanhe Yang<sup>*</sup>.
 Key role of moss in satisfying the elevated plant nitrogen demand under warming in a permafrost ecosystem.
-2025